-The third step of our research will be to identify settings in which quid pro quo arrangements of media coverage in return for regulatory favors—explicit or implicit—are relatively frequent.
+The third step of our research will be to identify settings in which quid pro quo arrangements for media coverage in return for regulatory favors, explicit or implicit, are relatively frequent.
 We hope to be able to offer a typology of the cases we find.
-Specifically, we hope to identify certain sectors that are especially prone to the utilization of media ownership as a means to discipline and influence legislators and regulators; we hope to identify specific media outlets that are more likely to be used as channels of influence (online platforms v. newspapers, local media outlets v. national outlets, etc.); we hope to identify certain occurrences that often trigger the purchase of media outlets (e.g., elections, debates over significant regulatory reforms, political changes, etc.).
+Specifically, we hope to identify certain sectors that are especially prone to the utilization of media ownership as a means to discipline and influence legislators and regulators.
+We also hope to identify specific media outlets that are more likely to be used as channels of influence (online platforms vs. newspapers, local media outlets vs. national outlets, etc.), as well as identify certain occurrences that often trigger the purchase of media outlets (e.g., elections, debates over significant regulatory reforms, political changes, etc.).

-The answers to these questions will hopefully allow us to propose different permutations of the BMII: should the BMII be applied differently for acquisitions of specific kinds of media outlets?
-Should regulation of such acquisitions be more stringent in the face of specific political events?
+We are confident that the answers to these questions will enable us to propose different permutations of the BMII: should the BMII be applied differently for the acquisition of specific kinds of media outlets?
+Should the regulation of such acquisitions be more stringent in the context of specific political events?
 Should the index be tailored to fit specific sectors?
 And so on.

-We expect the third stage to culminate in a third paper, to be published in a law review or in a peer-reviewed journal.
+We expect the third stage to culminate in a third paper, to be published in a law review or peer-reviewed journal.

-Preliminary Results
+Preliminary results

-We have conducted a preliminary search of relevant instances.
-We have found quite a few cases, noted above, that fit our hypotheses (Jeff Bezos’ purchase of the Washington Post; Sheldon Adelson’s purchase of the Las Vegas Review Journal; Mortimer Zuckerman’s purchase of U.S. News and World Report and the New York Daily News, and their subsequent endorsement of candidates for Mayor of New York City; Facebook’s venturing into virtual reality products; Google’s entrance into autonomous vehicles; Elovitch’s alleged use of Walla to obtain regulatory favors for Bezeq; and Cellcom’s controlling shareholder’s purchase of Ma’ariv).
+We have already conducted a preliminary search of relevant instances.
+We have found quite a few cases, noted above, that fit our hypotheses (Jeff Bezos’s purchase of The Washington Post; Sheldon Adelson’s purchase of the Las Vegas Review Journal; Mortimer Zuckerman’s purchase of U.S. News and World Report and the New York Daily News, and his subsequent endorsement of candidates for mayor of New York City; Facebook’s venturing into virtual reality products; Google’s entrance into autonomous vehicles; Elovitch’s alleged use of Walla to obtain regulatory favors for Bezeq; and Cellcom’s controlling shareholder’s purchase of Ma’ariv).

 On a theoretical level, we have developed the basic index, which accounts for the relevant factors and their exponential effect.
 The index may require some modifications, and thresholds for its implementation may require further research.
-But the index seems to be supported by the theoretical analysis, and to comply with its fundamental principles.
+But the index seems to be supported by the theoretical analysis, and to conform with its fundamental principles.

-The primary resources for this project are legal databases, publicly available resources on ownership of firms and control of media outlets, communications’ databases, and research assistance.
+The primary resources for this project are legal databases, publicly available resources concerning the ownership of firms and control of media outlets, communications’ databases, and research assistance.
 Most of our analysis is not quantitative, so it does not require a specific skill set, unless we find an exceptionally large array of relevant cases that merit a quantitative analysis.
-While a quantitative analysis is beyond the scope of the proposed research, if we do find a large dataset that can be analyzed, we will hopefully be able to cooperate with an empiricist.
-We both have research assistants who can work on this project— five students enrolled in our LLB programs that are already working for us as research assistants; two students enrolled in our LLM programs who are already working with us; we have two Ph.D. students whose work is indirectly related to the topic of our proposal; additionally, we hope to collaborate with a third Ph.D. student (currently not involved in the project), working on concentration and political influence.
-We hope to collaborate with this student, possibly as a post-doctoral fellow upon completion of her Ph.D, with a view to further developing additional tools for addressing the problem of big business’ political clout, thereby connecting our project to a larger framework.
+While a quantitative analysis is beyond the scope of the proposed research, if we do find a large dataset that can be analyzed, we hope to be able to collaborate with an empiricist.
+We both have research assistants who can work on this project— five students enrolled in our LLB programs that are already working for us as research assistants and two students enrolled in our LLM programs who are already working with us.
+We have two Ph.D. students whose work is indirectly related to the topic of our proposal and we hope to collaborate with a third Ph.D. student (currently not involved in the project), working on concentration and political influence, possibly as a post-doctoral fellow upon completion of her Ph.D., with a view to developing additional tools for addressing the problem of big business’s political clout, thereby expanding our project to fit within the contours of a larger framework.

-Expected Results and Pitfalls
+Expected results and pitfalls